zaynpatel/the_muncher/_posts/2017-01-01-welcome-to-millennial.md

 permalink: /what_is_muncher
 ---

-The MuNCHER (**Multidirectionally Navigable and Computationally Helmed Exploratory Rover**) is a: 4-wheel, autonomous, first person VR drive, talking Mars Rover inspired robot built by [students at the Olin College of Engineering]().
+The MuNCHER (**Multidirectionally Navigable and Computationally Helmed Exploratory Rover**) is a: 4-wheel, autonomous, first person VR drive, talking Mars Rover inspired robot built by [students at the Olin College of Engineering](https://olin.edu/).

-When we started [brainstorming]() this project on October 16, 2023 we wanted to create a robust robotic vehicle that could navigate [Parcel B](), the forest behind Olin College, and collect multiple soil samples using a retrofitted drill and lazy susan storage mechanism.
+When we started brainstorming this project on October 16, 2023 we wanted to create a robust robotic vehicle that could navigate [Parcel B](), the forest behind Olin College, and collect multiple soil samples using a retrofitted drill and lazy susan storage mechanism.

-"Share more about how the project was broken up -- 6 week sprints, share a calendar image that shows this, will be cooler, can even sketch goal v. accomplished"

 ### Table breakdown of what we accomplished in each sprint